JimGrange/mixtur/README.md

     delay of 500ms.
 This sample data is provided if the user wishes to interact with a simpler data structure.
 The response, target, and non-target values are in radians (-PI to PI).
-  - **berrt\_2009**: TODO - Write blurb about studt.
-Data set has respone, target, and non-target values in degrees in the range -180 to 180.
+  - **berry\_2009**: TODO - Write blurb about studt.
+Data set has response, target, and non-target values in degrees in the range -180 to 180.

 Data can be loaded in the following way: